xiyuzhai-husky-lang/impress/vision_a_programming_approach.md

 When things can be represented in finite terms, this problem can also be seen as a computational one.
 However, from definition one can only argue that the problem is $NP$ for many cases.
 For example, isomorphism of graphs are actually NP-hard.
-But the good new is, the problem is not always NP-hard.
+But the good news is, the problem is not always NP-hard.
 Mathematicians have used `invariants` to simplify the isomorphism problem.

 An invariant is roughly a mathematically defined mapping from a category to a set, such that isomorphic objects are mapped to the same value.
 If we're lucky that this invariant completely determines isomorphic classes, then basically the mathematical problem is solved.